 \subsection{Results}

 We put special emphasis on investigating the effect of refining the discretization of the problem domain on bound quality and computational cost.
-Focusing on the effect on computational cost in isolation first, Figure \ref{fig:linear_scaling} indicates that the computational cost for the solution of moment-sum-of-squares programs generated by the restriction of \eqref{eq:disc_subHJB} to polynomials of degree at most $d$ scales approximately linearly with the number of cells $n_1 \times n_2 \times n_T$ of the spatiotemporal partition.
+Focusing on the effect on computational cost in isolation first, Figure \ref{fig:linear_scaling} indicates that the computational cost for the solution of MSOS programs generated by the restriction of \eqref{eq:disc_subHJB} to polynomials of degree at most $d$ scales approximately linearly with the number of cells $n_1 \times n_2 \times n_T$ of the spatiotemporal partition.
 On the other hand, Figure \ref{fig:linear_scaling} also shows that increasing the approximation order $d$ results in a much more rapid increase in computational cost.
-These results are perfectly in line with the discussion in Section \ref{sec:scaling}.
+These results are in line with the discussion in Section \ref{sec:scaling}.

-Figure \ref{fig:performance} further shows the trade-off between bound quality and the associated computational cost for different approximation orders and discretization grids.
-First, it is worth noting that the proposed discretization strategy enables the computation of overall tighter bounds with an approximation order of only up to $d=6$ when compared to the traditional formulation with an approximation order of up to $d=14$.
-It is further worth emphasizing that beyond $d=14$, numerical issues prohibited an accurate solution of the SDPs arising from the traditional formulation such that no tighter bounds could be obtained this way.
-Furthermore, the figure also indicates that across almost the entire accuracy range, a significant speed up ($> 5\times$) can be achieved by using the proposed discretization strategy instead of only increasing the approximation order as done traditionally.
-Lastly, the results clearly show that a careful choice of discretization is crucial to achieve good performance.
-Figure \ref{fig:temp} indicates that for this example particularly good performance is achieved when only the time domain is discretized; additionally discretizing the spatial domain becomes an effective means of bound tightening only after the time domain has already been resolved sufficiently finely.
+Figure \ref{fig:performance} shows the trade-off between bound quality and computational cost for different approximation orders and partitions.
+First, it is worth noting that the proposed partitioning strategy enables the computation of overall tighter bounds with an approximation order of only up to $d=6$ when compared to the traditional formulation with an approximation order of up to $d=18$.
+It is further worth emphasizing that beyond $d=18$, numerical issues prohibited an accurate solution of the SDPs arising from the traditional formulation such that no tighter bounds could be obtained this way.
+Furthermore, almost across almost the entire accuracy range a significant speed-up could be achieved by using the proposed partitioning strategy instead of only increasing the approximation order.
+Lastly, the results indicate that a careful choice of partitioning is crucial to achieve good performance.
+Figure \ref{fig:temp} suggests that for this example particularly good performance is achieved when only the time domain is partitioned; additionally partitioning the spatial domain becomes an effective means of bound tightening only after the time domain has been resolved sufficiently finely.